BBC One "Rhythm & Movement" idents: Parodies

 The idents were very quickly parodied by digital channel E4 in 2002 with spoofs of the Capoeira, Ballet and Acrobat idents.
+The martial artists beat each other up in the Capoeira spoof, a ballerina bounces on the floor in the Ballet spoof, and the artists have trouble in the final execution in the Acrobat spoof.

 Comedians French and Saunders also created spoof idents for their 2002 Christmas special in which, dressed as old women, they first copied the Acrobat ident yet came loose from their ribbons and fell to the ground while in a spoof of Hip-Hop, the pair drove around slowly in mobility scooters.
 The Acrobat parody was also filmed at the Royal Horticultural Society Halls and the Hip-Hop parody was filmed in Sarratt, in which the latter parody had the same setting of the Salsa ident.

 Comedian Peter Kay also made spoof editions of the Hip-Hop ident in 2003 in the guise of his Phoenix Nights character Brian Potter.
 The second version was shown minus the BBC One logo in 2005.
 This ident was used to introduce the Comic Relief of 2003.

 A further spoof featured Jon Culshaw as Tony Blair dancing in a fictional ident outside 10 Downing Street.
-This was shown on a July 2003 episode of Dead Ringers, broadcast on BBC Two.
+This was shown on a 14 July 2003 episode of Dead Ringers, broadcast on BBC Two.

-Spoofs have also cropped up in BBC Three's animated adult comedy series Monkey Dust, making use of the generic red theme of the normal idents to show short films such as a gangland killing and the resulting aftermath.
+Spoofs have also cropped up in BBC Three's animated adult comedy series Monkey Dust from series 2-3, making use of the generic red theme of the normal idents to show short films such as a gangland killing and the resulting aftermath.